JeremyQuek/fast_list-order-book/README.md

   # Super Fast List

-  Inspired by HFT order book implementations, I wanted to recreated a basic version of a container in c++ that supports super fast operations for adding and removal to test the concepts used in those order books.
-This list supporst an average of up **41 million ops/s**, including FIFO ops + remove access/removal.
+  Inspired by HFT order book implementations, I wanted to create a basic version of a container in c++ that supports super fast operations for adding and removal to test the concepts used in those order books.
+This list supports an average of up **41 million ops/s**, including FIFO ops + remove access/removal.
 </div>
 <br/>